On metric-affine bumblebee model coupled to scalar matter: The weak field limit

 \section{The weak field limit}

 Our aim in this section is to investigate particle physics scenarios (weak gravitational field regime), which correspond to taking $h_{\mu\nu}\approx \eta_{\mu\nu}$ in the Einstein frame, as this metric satisfies a set of Einstein-like equations and, therefore, is only sensitive to the integrated distributions of matter and energy, which should be small.
-The space-time metric $g_{\mu\nu}$ is, in addition, affected by the local energy densities, admitting a weak-field approximation of the form $g_{\mu\nu}\approx \eta_{\mu\nu}+\xi\left(B_{\mu}B_{\nu}-\frac{1}{2}X \eta_{\mu\nu}\right)$ up to first-order in $\xi$ \cite{PJ2}.
+The space-time metric $g_{\mu\nu}$ is, in addition, affected by the local energy densities, admitting a weak-field approximation of the form $g_{\mu\nu}\approx \eta_{\mu\nu}+\xi\left(B_{\mu}B_{\nu}-\frac{1}{2}X \eta_{\mu\nu}\right)$ up to first order in $\xi$ \cite{PJ2}.
 In order to further explore the dynamics of a scalar field non-minimally coupled to gravity in the weak field regime, it is necessary to make explicit the bumblebee potential.
-Without loss of generality, we choose the traditional Mexican-like hat potential, i.e.,
+Without loss of generality, we choose the traditional Mexican hat-like potential, i.e.,

 where $\lambda$ is a positive self-coupling constant.

 In the weak field limit, it has been shown in \cite{PJ2,PJ3} that the effective dynamics is described by the following scalar and bumblebee Lagrangians: